 Contemporary drama plays an important part in the Dejvické divadlo’s dramaturgy, both foreign (Joe Penhall: Landscape With Weapon, Dennis Kelly: Debris, Patrick Marber: Dealer’s Choice and others) and domestic.
 The theatre initiates the production of original Czech and Slovak texts (Petr Zelenka: Tales of Common Insanity, Teremin, Dubbing Street; Miroslav Krobot: The Syrup, Brian; Karel František Tománek: KFT/Reality Sandwiches®, Wanted Welzl, Kafka ’24; Viliam Klimáček: Dungeons & Dragons and others) and puts emphasis on cooperation with artists of the same generation and with similar opinions as well (Jiří Havelka: Black Hole, Petra Tejnorová: Bluebeard/draebeulB and others).
 But at the same time, adaptations of world literature works (Oblomov by I. A. Goncharov, Elective Affinities by J. W. Goethe and others) and classic plays (Shakespeare’s Hamlet and Twelfth Night, Gogol’s The Government Inspector, Checkov’s Three Sisters and The Seagull and others) are an integral part of the Dejvické divadlo’s repertory.

-In 20 years of existence the Dejvické divadlo has been awarded the Radok Prize as the Theatre of the Year four times.
+Since its founding, Dejvické divadlo has been awarded the Radok Prize as the Theatre of the Year five times.
 The performances Tales of Common Insanity and The Man Without a Past were awarded the prize for Best Play of 2001 and 2010 respectively.
 Many actors of the Dejvické divadlo have won prestigious theatre awards, e. g.
 Ivan Trojan (for his role as Oblomov), David Novotný (for his title role in The Man without a Past) or Václav Neužil (for his role as Mugsy in Dealer’s Choice).

 Two successful films directed by Petr Zelenka were based on the Dejvické divadlo’s plays – Tales of Common Insanity and The Karamazovs.